HuydDo/the-shoppies/README.md

 - The user may add at most <ins>**5**</ins> unique movies to the user's nominations list, and remove any selections.
 There is a counter that letting the user know how many nominations are left.

-- The nominations will be saved if the page is refreshed.
-The banner and submit button will be displayed to submit their selections.
+- Save nomination lists if the user leaves the page The banner and submit button will be displayed to submit their selections.